kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(a\) This section applies to propeller-driven, small airplanes that—

-\(1\) Are designed for “agricultural aircraft operations” (as defined in §137.3 of this chapter, effective on January 1, 1966) or for dispensing fire fighting materials; and
+\(1\) Are designed for “agricultural aircraft operations” (as defined in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.3   Definition of terms.|§137.3]] of this chapter, effective on January 1, 1966) or for dispensing fire fighting materials; and

 \(2\) Have not been shown to comply with the noise levels prescribed under appendix F of this part—